heartcombo/simple_form/README.md

 ## Usage

-**SimpleForm** was designed to be customized as you need to.
+**Simple Form** was designed to be customized as you need to.
 Basically it's a stack of components that are invoked to create a complete html input for you, which by default contains label, hints, errors and the input itself.
 It does not aim to create a lot of different logic from the default Rails form helpers, as they do a great work by themselves.
-Instead, **SimpleForm** acts as a DSL and just maps your input type (retrieved from the column definition in the database) to a specific helper method.
+Instead, **Simple Form** acts as a DSL and just maps your input type (retrieved from the column definition in the database) to a specific helper method.

-To start using **SimpleForm** you just have to use the helper it provides:
+To start using **Simple Form** you just have to use the helper it provides:

 ```erb
 <%= simple_form_for @user do |f| %>